A Trial of Amlenetug (Lu AF82422) in Participants With Multiple System Atrophy (MSA)

 Detailed Description

-This study will consist of a 3-6-week screening period, a 72-week placebo-controlled period (PCP), and will include a 72-week optional dose-blinded open-label treatment extension (OLE) period.
-Participants in the PCP will be randomized to Lu AF82422 high dose, Lu AF82422 low dose or placebo (1:1:1).
-All participants entering the OLE will receive Lu AF82422 during the OLE.
+This study will consist of a screening period of 10 days up to 6 weeks, a 72-week placebo-controlled period (PCP), and will include a 72-week optional dose-blinded open-label treatment extension (OLE) period.
+Participants in the PCP will be randomized to amlenetug high dose, amlenetug low dose or placebo (1:1:1).
+All participants entering the OLE will receive amlenetug during the OLE.
 Participants will receive intravenous infusions approximately every 4 weeks during both the PCP and OLE.